-There are several additional defined points of interest in the core of the ancient Petra.
+There are several additional defined points of interest in the core of ancient Petra.
 Here is the theatre, the only such venue in the world carved into the rock.
 It could sit 4,000 spectators.

-Somewhat counter-intuitively to their looks, the main and most important temple in Petra at the height of its prosperity was not the Great Temple, but Qasr al-Bint, seen on the next shot, built about a hundred years later.
+Somewhat counter-intuitively to their looks, the main and most important temple in Petra at the height of its prosperity was not the Great Temple, but Qasr al-Bint, seen in the next shot, built about a hundred years later.

 I do not have a good caption for this standalone shot – there is something in the combination of the rock formation and a strategically-positioned bench that attracts the eye.